4 Best Work Rain Pants and Jackets for Construction Workers

 I'd rank this set among the best rain gear for work because it's very breathable as these pants and jackets go.
 Don't expect wonders, but they're quite comfortable in all but the most humid settings.
 It's definitely cooler than PVC!

-If you're looking for the best breathable work rain gear around, GloWear has a pretty decent line of polyester shells that are worth taking a look at.
-They provide excellent protection from the elements, yet they can be stored in a small space, and they breathe.
+If you're looking for the best breathable work rain gear around, Frogg Toggs has a pretty decent that are worth taking a look at.
+They provide excellent protection from the elements, yet they can be stored in a small space, and they breathe. line of polypropylene suits

-The jacket itself features a coated polyester shell that will keep you pretty dry in steady rain.
+The jacket itself features a coated polypropylene shell that will keep you totally dry in steady rain.
 Unlike most shells out there, this one actually has some substance to it, and it'll keep you warm when you're cold, while allowing some breathing while too warm.
 The secret is in the mesh lining, which allows the jacket to help regulate your body temperature.

 The pants are pretty straightforward.
-Like the jacket, they're constructed from 300D oxford polyester material that's coated to prevent rain from reaching your skin.
+Like the jacket, they're constructed from 100% polypropylene coated non-woven fabric that will prevent rain from reaching your skin while allowing air flow for breathability.

 The waist is elasticized, meaning you don't have to mess around with suspenders.
 The leg cuffs are large enough that you can put them on while wearing boots, and they're baggy enough to allow airflow and keep you pretty cool on the job.

-This polyester set by GloWear constitutes one of the best breathable rain work gear around, and it has some excellent customer reviews.
+This polypropylene set by Frogg Toggs constitutes one of the best breathable rain work gear around, and it has some excellent customer reviews.

 A heavy duty PVC rain gear set by Grundens, with excellent reviews